-EXNESS aggregates quotes from several large European banks, in addition to which it continually analyzes client orders for all instruments.
-As a result, EXNESS can offer its clients the best prices (this becomes obvious if you look at the spreads for the major currency pairs).
-For instruments where there are lots of offsetting positions, the Company can reduce spreads almost without risk.
+EXNESS aggregates quotes from several major European banks.
+Simultaneously, client orders are continually analyzed.
+Based on generalized data about bank prices and client order volumes across all trading instruments within the company, EXNESS can offer clients more advantageous prices (this becomes clear after studying the statistics for spreads on the main currency pairs).
+For instruments where there are lots of offsetting positions, the company can reduce spreads almost without risk.

 EXNESS’ trade volume, which exceeded USD 1 billion per day in 2011, allows the Company to offer its clients the best quotes without slippage and with a minimum of requoting.

-The following diagram provides a clear pictures of how EXNESS establishes its ask price for EUR/USD:
+The following diagram provides a clear picture of how EXNESS establishes its ask price for EUR/USD:

 How does a market maker turn a profit?
 The answer is simple: by buying lower and selling higher on all the instruments it trades.
 This is achieved by carefully managing the bid and ask prices for any single financial instrument.
 The market maker slightly adjusts the bid and ask prices it receives from its liquidity suppliers in order to create profit for itself.
 At the same time, it analyzes its offsetting positions in order to offer its clients the very best terms.
 In the broadest sense, a market maker earns on the spread (the difference between bid and ask prices).